Jtoosh/startup/notes.md

 ## Lecture 9.12.24

+Caddy
-Caddy is a gateway that can be used for 3 main purposes: serving static files, web user authentication, and other.
+: a gateway that can be used for 3 main purposes: serving static files, web user authentication, and redirecting web traffic.
 It serves the same function as Apache in my ITC210 class.

+DNS
-DNS stands for Domain Name System, and it translates domain names into IP addresses.
+: Domain Name System, and it translates domain names into IP addresses.
 It is like a phone book for the internet.
 In the case of AWS, the DNS is Route 53, and the web server is EC2.

 The unique combinations of IP addresses actually ran out in 2011, so now there are IPv4 and IPv6 addresses.
 IPv4 addresses are 32 bits long, and IPv6 addresses are 128 bits long.
 Most people haven't adopted those yet though.
 Other things that are being done to address the shortage of IP addresses are NAT (Network Address Translation) and CIDR (Classless Inter-Domain Routing), so I'll still have a "unique" location for my server so it will be secure.